springernature/shunter/docs/usage/configuration-reference.md

 }
 ```

-The value of `errorPages.errorLayouts.default` should be the name of your root template.
-It is possible to override this by HTTP Status Code -- so in the example above `layout-error-404.dust` would eventually be used as the root template if a 404 error is passed to Shunter from the backend.
+The value of `errorPages.errorLayouts.default` should be the name of the root template you would like to use to render any error pages.
+It is possible to override this behaviour by HTTP Status Code — so in the example above `layout-error-404.dust` would eventually be used as the root template if a 404 error is passed to Shunter from the backend.

 Any data provided in `errorPages.errorLayouts.staticData` will be made available in the root of the context stack when the error page is rendered.